An order out of nowhere: a new algorithm for infinite-domain CSPs: Model-Complete Cores and Injective Polymorphisms

 A combination of \Cref{lemma:binary_essential} and \Cref{lemma:essential_injection} immediately yields the following proposition.

 \begin{restatable}{proposition}{canonicalinjection} Let $\sA$ be a first-order reduct of $\sH$ that is a model-complete core.
-If\/ $\CA$ does not have a uniformly continuous clone homomorphism to $\Projs$, then $\CAH$ contains a binary injection $f$ such that one of the following holds:
+If\/ $\CA$ does not have a uniformly continuous clone homomorphism to $\Projs$, then $\CAH$ contains a binary injection $f$ { canonical with respect to $(\sH,<)$} such that one of the following holds: